 Linking Team Fluidity to Organizational Performance in Team-Centric Organizations (National Science Foundation Grant [NSF] Grant CMMI-1363513).
 The central goal of this research is to extend and test theories that link team-level phenomena to organizational outcomes, using as data records of the removal of debris following a large-scale tornado storm in the State of Alabama in 2011 This work is in collaboration with ISE faculty member Martha Grabowski, as well as ISE PhD student Xin Zhang.
 Recent ISE PhD graduate James Brooks is a past contributor.

 Community Response and Resilience to the 1755 Lisbon Earthquake (NSF Grant IIA-1322548).
 This work is investigating community-level response to the 1755 Lisbon earthquake (in collaboraiton with Ines Amorim of Univ.
 Porto, Delta Sousa of LNEC, and Maria Louisa Sousa of LNEC).

 Network Improvisation in Post-disaster Debris Removal Operations (NSF Grant CMMI 1313589).
 This work (with James Brooks and Xin Zhang) investigated the relationship between improvisation and performance for the post-Sandy debris removal mission in New York State.

 Improvisation in response to extreme events (NSF CAREER Grant CMS-0449582).
 This work examines team decision processes in highly non-routine situations, based mainly on observational studies with emergency response personnel.

 Synthetic Environments for Examing Organizational Resilience.
 This work employs advanced information technologies for observing and supporting teams undertaking post-disaster infrastructure restoration in a simulated setting.
-This is work being done at RPI's EMPAC facility with Barb Cutler (RPI CS Dept.) and Al Wallace (RPI ISE Dept.), with the cooperation of RPI's EMPAC facility and support from RPI.
+This is in collaboration with Barb Cutler (RPI CS Dept.) and Al Wallace (RPI ISE Dept.), with the cooperation of RPI's EMPAC facility and support from RPI.

-D. Mendonça, G. Webb, C. Butts and J.D.
-Brooks (to appear).
-"Cognitive Correlates of Improvised Behavior in Disaster Response: The Cases of the Murrah Building and the World Trade Center," Journal of Crisis and Contingency Management. pre-publication version
+Mendonça, D., G. Webb, C. Butts and J.D.
+Brooks (2014).
+"Cognitive Correlates of Improvised Behavior in Disaster Response: The Cases of the Murrah Building and the World Trade Center," Journal of Crisis and Contingency Management 22(4) 185-195.

 Osatuyi, B. and D. Mendonça (2013).
 "Group Information Foraging under Time Constraint: An Application to Emergency Response Organizations."
 Information Processing and Management 49(1) 169-178. link